andyaiken/skirmish/docs/tasks.md

 ## To Do

 * Encounters:
+  * Show log of action's logic and calculations
+  * Allow the user to opt for a universal action instead
+  * In bottom / right panels, hide 'character sheet' button for monsters
   * Implement actions
-    * Parameter selection should happen in the card itself
+    * Parameter selection / 'go' button / etc, should happen in the card itself
     * Lose turn should set a flag on the combatant
       * On start of turn, notify and end turn
       * This flag should be reflected in the initiative list
-    * Allow the user to opt for a universal action instead
-    * Show log of action's logic and calculations
     * Add missing effects
   * Implement AI so that monsters can take their turns
   * Show turn log for current combatant, if it's a monster